 For hand-washing, use about one teaspoon per sink basin.
 In the washer, two tablespoons to one-fourth cup should be used depending on the size of the laundry load.

 You may find makeup or bodily fluids on your silk pillowcase, so always check for stains before you toss it in the washer or hand-wash.
 Simply work a tiny dab of the detergent into the stained area with your fingers.
 Let the detergent work on the area for at least 15 minutes before washing.
 This will give it time to break apart the stain molecules.
 Then wash as usual.

 Cold water is the best choice for washing silk.
 Hot water can distort the fibers.

 Add Vinegar to the Rinse Cycle

 Whether you are hand washing or using the washer, always add some distilled white vinegar to the rinse water.
 The vinegar will help remove any soapy residue in the silk fibers and leave it silky smooth.

 For hand washing, use about one-fourth cup in the rinse water.
 In your washer, add one-half cup to one cup of vinegar to the fabric softener dispenser depending on the size of the load.

 Avoid a Hot Dryer

-Remember, silk and high temperatures are not compatible.
-The best way to dry your pillowcase is on a drying rack away from direct heat sources and sunlight.
-If you are in a hurry, tumble dry on the lowest heat setting of your dryer and remove the pillowcase while still slightly damp and let it finish air-drying.
+Silk and high temperatures are not compatible.
+The best way to dry your pillowcase is on a drying rack, away from direct heat sources and sunlight.
+If you are in a hurry, tumble dry on the lowest heat setting of your dryer and remove the pillowcase while still slightly damp.
+Let it finish by air-drying.